 - 227 grams (1 ¾ cups) All-Purpose Flour (I use Gold Medal)

 - ¾ teaspoon Salt

-- 1 Tablespoon Instant Clearjel (See Note #1)
+- 2 Tablespoons Vanilla Instant Pudding Mix or 1 Tablespoon Instant Clearjel (See Note #1)

-- 3 oz (around ¾ cup(s)) Frozen Strawberries (unsweetened) (I use Frozen Natural Sliced Strawberries)
+- 85 grams (around ¾ cup) Frozen Strawberries (unsweetened) (I use Frozen Natural Sliced Strawberries)

 - 2 large Eggs